justinhyou/5C-Craigslist/README.md

 be rails s
 ```

+Notes
+-------

 Ongoing Improvements to be Implemented
--------
 1. Users can post comments with automatically attached username.
 2. Users can view profiles of other users, which contains their posts.
 3. Users can use in-app Venmo/Paypal.